loldlm1/Market_Scraper_Data_EA/README.md

 - Detected when Stochastic signal line (bar 1) >= 70 (overbought)
 - Records entry at current BID price
 - Stores all indicator data at the moment of detection

+**Data Timing Logic:**
+- `entry_time` is captured at the moment of signal detection (current candle open time)
+- All indicator values (`_0`, `_1`, `_2`, `_3`) are fetched based on the entry_time candle, not the current candle
+- This ensures historical accuracy: if a signal is logged/stored later, the data still reflects the exact market conditions at entry_time
+- The system calculates the correct shift for each timeframe to match the entry_time candle
+- Example: If entry_time = 00:03 and we log at 00:04, the system uses shift=1 to get 00:03 data (not shift=0 which would be 00:04)

 ### Data Flow